JuliaControl/ModelPredictiveControl.jl/docs/src/index.md

 real-time optimization.
 Modern MPCs based on closed-loop state estimators are the main focus of the package, but classical approaches that rely on internal models are also possible.
-The `JuMP` amd `DifferentiationInterface` dependencies allows the user to test different optimizers and automatic differentiation (AD) backends easily if the performance of the default settings is not satisfactory.
+The `JuMP` amd `DifferentiationInterface` dependencies allows the user to test different optimizers and automatic differentiation (AD) backends easily if the performances of the default settings are not satisfactory.

 The documentation is divided in two parts: